hasmhib/unit4-2024/README.md

 The query includes a subquery to check if the current user has liked each review.
 This subquery returns ```1``` if the current user liked the review; otherwise, it returns ```NULL```.
 This check is performed by selecting from the ```likes``` table where the ```review_id``` matches the review ID and the ```user_id``` matches the current user's ID.
 The query filters reviews by the specified movie ID using the ```WHERE``` clause and groups the results by the review ID using the ```GROUP BY``` clause to ensure correct aggregation of likes.
 This comprehensive view of movie reviews, including user engagement metrics, enhances the user experience by showing interactive and relevant content.

-## Dynamic Rendering with the Python inside HTML
+## Dynamic Rendering with Python inside HTML

 Here is the example of the Dynamic Rendering with python inside HTML by using ```render_template()``` method.
 This enables me to conbine python file and HTML file, which is more efficient.
 I will explain this code in detail.